John-OConnell/webdev/README.md

 # webdev
-My journey into web development
+My journey into web development through The Odin Project